eduardosteps/formula_1/README.md

 # Formula 1 Results - Data Engineering Project

-This project was developed by Eduardo Passos using Microsoft Azure environment.
-The main technologies used were PySpark and Databricks to create the dataframes, workflows and data transformation.
+This project was developed by Eduardo Passos using the Microsoft Azure environment.
+The leading technologies used were PySpark and Databricks to create the data frames, workflows, and transformations.

 ## Archtecture
 <img src="img/archtecture.png">